SebastianMaierEPFL/talentedsoup-website/p_j.md

 f_k = \frac{k}{N \Delta t}\; \text{cycles per year},
 $$

 with an equivalent period $T_k = 1 / f_k$ that we also express in trading days and months.
-The power spectrum $P_k = |\hat{R}_k|^2$ highlights which frequencies carry the strongest energy, allowing us to identify dominant market heartbeats.
+The power spectrum $P_k = \lvert \hat{R}_k \rvert^2$ highlights which frequencies carry the strongest energy, allowing us to identify dominant market heartbeats.
 Filtering to the highest-power components yields the summary tables and plots used throughout the notebook.

 ## Dominant Cycles Across Crises - Where the Market Beats Fastest